 Advisory Committee Members

-The role of the Advisory Committee is to design and lead an inclusive process to identify the needs in your community, and design a grantmaking process aimed to ensure that the Community Funds can have the greatest impact for the benefit of town residents.
+The role of the Advisory Committee is to design and lead an inclusive process to identify the needs in your community and design and manage a grantmaking process aimed to ensure that the Community Funds can have the greatest impact for the benefit of town residents.

-The Advisory Committee members for your town are:
+The Advisory Committee members for your town currently consist of:

-Bambi Mroz, Shea Riley, Debbie Streeter, Sounthaly Thammavong
+Samantha Creamer, Bambi Mroz, Shea Riley, Taylor Roy, Paola Sacchetti, Debbie Streeter, and Sounthaly Thammavong

 Click here to read the Advisory Committee Conflict of Interest Policy